ably/specification/specifications/features.md

 ### Forwards compatibility {#rest-compatibility}

-- `(RSF1)` THe library must apply the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle) in its processing of requests and responses with the Ably system.
+- `(RSF1)` The library must apply the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle) in its processing of requests and responses with the Ably system.
 In particular, deserialisation of Messages and related types, and associated enums, must be tolerant to unrecognised attributes or enum values.
 Such unrecognised values must be ignored.

 ## Realtime client library features {#realtime}